vacovsky/poolse/README.md

 ### "/status/simple"

-- Returns 500 error if "State", "HealthStatus.OK", or "SmokeStatus.OK" return false.
+- Returns 503 (Service Unavailable) error if "State", "HealthStatus.OK", or "SmokeStatus.OK" return false.
 - Returns 200 if they all return true.

 ### "/status/simple2"